ResearchPawn/ResearchPawn/README.md

 Hey this is RP (Research Pawn).

-I have zero working coding knowledge but I know quite aome things overall.
+I have zero working coding knowledge but I know quite some things overall.
 Here's a basic introduction to my online presence and few other things:

 - What's my goal here?